 Human rights have assumed great prominence as globalization has advanced.
 Not only are human rights of vital practical importance in fields like international politics and development strategies, but problems in the academic domain are increasingly being assessed in relation to human rights.
 The study of human rights now constitutes a portion of most disciplines in the social sciences and the humanities as well as the professions, including the fields of medicine, law, and engineering.

-This certificate accords with the United Nations Second Phase of the World Program for Human Rights Education (WPHRE) that began in 2010 and focuses on institutions of higher education.
+This certificate accords with the United Nations’ second phase of the World Programme for Human Rights Education (WPHRE) that began in 2010 and focuses on institutions of higher education.

-Professor Henry Teune, a professor of Political Science at the University of Pennsylvania for 50 years, held the firm view that widespread knowledge of human rights would further the observance of such rights.
-In spring 2008 he explored with colleagues at Penn ideas for ways of harnessing the interests of faculty across the University and the human rights offerings in various schools to present a curriculum for students.
-In fall 2010, SAS agreed to award a Certificate to those students meeting the requirements as set forth in the proposal.
+Professor Henry Teune, a professor of political science at the University of Pennsylvania for 50 years, held the firm view that widespread knowledge of human rights would further the observance of such rights.
+In spring 2008, he explored with colleagues at Penn ideas for ways to harness the interests of faculty across the University and the human rights offerings in various Schools to present a curriculum for students.
+In fall 2010, SAS agreed to award a Certificate to those students meeting the requirements set forth in the resulting proposal.
 As of January 2011, students could take courses with the aim of meeting the requirements for the Graduate Certificate in Interdisciplinary Studies in Global Human Rights.

-Henry Teune died in April 2011, having succeeded in the effort to have an interdisciplinary program in human rights at Penn, but too early to see the first student qualify for the Graduate Certificate.
-His faculty colleagues recognize Henry Teune as a champion of efforts to promote human rights, and continue his work of providing Penn students with a curricular option for gaining knowledge of global human rights
+Henry Teune died in April 2011, having succeeded in the effort to establish an interdisciplinary program in human rights at Penn, but too early to see the first student qualify for the Graduate Certificate.
+His faculty colleagues recognize Henry Teune as a champion of efforts to promote human rights, and they continue his work of providing Penn students with a curricular option for gaining knowledge of global human rights.

 Logistics & Administration